Alta District Court

 Alta District Court (Alta tingrett) was the district court based in the town of Alta in Finnmark county, Norway.
-The court served the municipalities of Alta and Loppa.
+The court served Alta Municipality and Loppa Municipality.
 The court was subordinate to the Hålogaland Court of Appeal.
 The court was led by the chief judge (Sorenskriver) Bjørnar K. Leistad.
 This court employed a chief judge, another judge and four prosecutors.

 The court was a court of first instance.
 Its judicial duties were mainly to settle criminal cases and to resolve civil litigation as well as bankruptcy.
 The administration and registration tasks of the court included death registration, issuing certain certificates, performing duties of a notary public, and officiating civil wedding ceremonies.
 Cases from this court were heard by a combination of professional judges and lay judges.

 History

 On 26 April 2021, the court was merged with the Hammerfest District Court to create the new Vestre Finnmark District Court.
-At the same time, the court's jurisdiction was enlarged by adding the municipality of Kvænangen from the Nord-Troms District Court judicial region as well.
+At the same time, the court's jurisdiction was enlarged by adding Kvænangen Municipality from the Nord-Troms District Court judicial region as well.